youryss/youtube-clips/ARCHITECTURE.md

   - On success, store JWT and redirect to the dashboard.
 - `(dashboard)/layout.tsx`:
   - Auth‑protected shell containing header, sidebar, and global providers.
-  - Wraps nested routes with access to auth state and Socket.IO connection.
+  - Wraps nested routes with access to auth state.
 - `(dashboard)/dashboard`:
   - Overview of user activity and recent jobs.
 - `(dashboard)/jobs`: